Become an Affiliate

 What is the first step in becoming a Next Chapter Book Club Affiliate?

 Complete and submit this inquiry form.
-Once it is received, we will reach out within two business days to schedule a brief telephone call.
+Once it is received, we will reach out to schedule a brief telephone call.
 We believe that personal contact is better than electronic communication for addressing your questions and discussing your plans.
 Afterwards, you will be sent a copy of our Standards of Practice and Licensing Agreement to review.
 We require a signed Licensing Agreement before you can participate in the required training.

 Who can join the NCBC Affiliate Network?